PatrickMargot/chess/README.md

 # Chess

 Chess is a chess app where you can play against a computer (a really bad one) or locally against a friend.
+It is made with React, Framer-Motion and Material-UI.
 Try it out on https://patrickmargot.github.io/chess/.

 ## Installation